19 Fits and residuals

 19.4 Residual-fit spread plot

 So far, we’ve learned that the spreads of singer heights are the same across all batches.
-This makes it feasible to assess whether the differences in mean heights between voice parts are comparable in magnitude to the spread of the pooled residuals.
+This makes it feasible to assess how the differences in mean heights between voice parts compare in magnitude to the spread of the pooled residuals.

-To generate the r-f plot, we first need to normalize the data to the global mean.
+To generate the residual-fit spread plot (or r-f spread plot for short), we first need to normalize the data to the global mean.
 We then split the normalized singer height data into two parts: the modeled means and the residuals.
 For example, the smallest value in the Bass 2 group is 66.
 When normalized to the global mean, that value is -1.29.
-The normalized value is then split between the group (normalized) mean of 4.1 and its residual of -5.39 (i.e. the difference between its value and the Bass 2 group mean).
-These two values are then each added to two separate plots: the fitted values plot and the residuals plot.
+The normalized value is then split between the group’s (normalized) mean of 4.1 and its residual of -5.39 (i.e. the difference between its value and the Bass 2 group mean).
+These two values are then each added to two separate quantile plots: the fitted values plot and the residuals plot.
 This process is repeated for each observation in the dataset to generate the final r-f spread plot.

 To generate the R-F plot using ggplot2, we must first split the data into its fitted and residual components.
 We’ll make use of piping operations to complete this task.